Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/02-super_sampling_rate_fir/MultiKernel/README.md

 location<kernel>(k[0]) = tile(25,0);
 ```

 All the kernels need to discard a specific number of elements.
-This is handled by the initialization function as this must be done beforehand and only once:
+This initialization function handles this as this must be done beforehand and only one time:

 ```C++
 // Discard first elements of the stream, depending on position in the cascade